apache/openwhisk-package-kafka/README.md

 ### Producing messages to Message Hub

 The `/messaging/messageHubProduce` Action is deprecated and will be removed at a future date.
-To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` Action to use a persistent connection when data is produced to Message Hub.
+To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` Action to use a persistent connection, for example, by deploying a non-OpenWhisk component which contains a Message Hub client.

-If you would like to use an OpenWhisk action to conveniently produce a message to Message Hub, you can use the `/messaging/messageHubProduce` action.
-This action takes the following parameters:
+The deprecated `/messaging/messageHubProduce` takes the following parameters:

 |Name|Type|Description|
 |---|---|---|